0xicl33n/obsidian/README.md

 Obisdian is a [command line application](https://en.wikipedia.org/wiki/Command-line_interface) for managing `options.txt` files for Minecraft installations.
 ___

-Obsidian is written in pure rust🦀.
-Right now it is only for Windows, but i will make the effort to port to *nix and mac at a later date.

 Supports:
 - 🍦 Vanilla ✅
 - 🧩 Modrinth ✅